|

 4. Backup the standalone database file.

-5. Create a new single-node cluster with ovsdb-tool
+5. Create a new single-node cluster with ovsdb-tool create-cluster

-create-cluster using the previously saved standalone database
+using the previously saved standalone database file, then start

 6. Once the single-node cluster is up and running and serves the